 The digital-accountancy profession has evolved at a remarkable pace over the past few years, and especially in the last two years during the pandemic.
 This evolution has been driven by accelerated adoption of the cloud, which allows accountants to work more flexibly, remotely, and virtually.
 Virtual accounting is transforming the way that services are offered and creating some great opportunities for businesses and accountancy firms.

 Alongside this fast-paced digital innovation, however, are some really key issues that we need to consider, particularly around best practices.
 What are the best practices in a virtual accountancy service, and what are the really important things that need to be there?

 When accountants work on-site, they’re part of the team, and communication is pretty straightforward.
 Working virtually, as a virtual advisor or CFO, requires communication to be more digital, making greater use of tools and apps such as instant messaging, Zoom, Facebook Messenger, WhatsApp, and the like.
-Good communication is crucial, and having the right software, as well as the right accounting solutions to allow accountants to work effectively remotely, really underpins the success of a virtual accountancy service.
+Good communication is crucial, as well as the right cloud accounting software to allow accountants to work effectively remotely, really underpins the success of a virtual accountancy service.

 How does a virtual accountant add value?